Distance From Vancouver:

 9. After crossing the

 trail.
-Currently, there is an inukshuk there to guide you.
+Currently, there is an cairn/inukshuk there to guide you.
 Turn right

-immediately after the inukshuk, to which a red arrow is pointing on the
+immediately after the cairn, to which a red arrow is pointing in the

 10. If you have reached a deteriorating bridge, you